Irish anti-immigration protests: Other parts of Dublin Inner City

-On 30 January 2022, a 19th-century building on Sherrard Street in Dublin's North Inner City was set ablaze after rumours circulated locally the building was going to be used to house refugees.
-The Gardai began an arson investigation immediately afterwards.
+On 30 January 2023, a 19th-century building on Sherrard Street in Dublin's North Inner City was set ablaze after rumours circulated locally the building was going to be used to house refugees.
+The Gardaí began an arson investigation immediately afterwards.

 On 15 February one man was arrested after his vehicle struck one person during an anti-immigration protest in Dublin's North Inner City.
 The victim was taken to hospital while the driver was arrested before being charged with dangerous driving.

-A protest of about 50 attendees in Cookstown, Tallaght was met by counter-protesters and there was also a counter-protest against an anti-immigration group in Clondalkin.
+On 2 February, a protest of about 50 attendees in Cookstown, Tallaght was met by counter-protesters and there was also a counter-protest against an anti-immigration group in Clondalkin.